helpscout/hsds-react/README.md

 You'll be presented with a CLI prompt with options.
 Pick the one you want, and that's it!
 The script will take care of the rest (from testing to publishing).

+### How to complete the release on Github

+When the script finish publishing your release, it will open a Github page to tag the release.

+Then there is a couple of step to ensure all release look the same.

+**Release Title**
+It's the tag version

+**Release description**
+An h2 markdown tag (##) with the PR title, followed by the PR description.

+If multiple PR are merged in the same release, add another ## block with the other PR description.

 ## Deploying Storybook